-- 2. Gasif: Gasification, SMR: Steam methane reforming, ATR: Autothermal reforming, CC: Carbon Capture. - 3.
+- 1. Plant lifetime 30 years, H_2 pressure of 80 bar at plant BL [7]. - 2.
+Gasif: Gasification, SMR: Steam methane reforming, ATR: Autothermal reforming, CC: Carbon Capture. - 3.
 Tax and insurance are excluded.

 The production capacity of an individual plant plays a significant role in the amortised capital charge for each technology.
 Whilst Table 37 provides Australian specific data, 100kt-H2/year is not suitable for production facilities aiming to maintain Australia's energy exports with blue hydrogen.
-For example, the H21 North of England project[11] has conducted similar assessment for the transition to a Hydrogen Economy.
-They examined larger production capacities for both SMR and ATR plants; specifically, 1.5 GWth-H2 or ~316 kt-H2/year, which is commensurate with Australian export ambitions and represents a current world scale.
+For example, the H21 North of England project^[11] has conducted similar assessment for the transition to a Hydrogen Economy.
+They examined larger production capacities for both SMR and ATR plants; specifically, 1.5 GW{th}-H2 or ~316 kt-H2/year, which is commensurate with Australian export ambitions and represents a current world scale.

 Table 38 therefore reports revised production costs in 2020 AU\$ after scaling the Table 37 data.
-This scaling uses a factor of 0.65, which is appropriate for scaling complex processes with solids and gas handling[11,12] for the ATR + CCS and brown coal gasification + CCS technologies.
+This scaling uses a factor of 0.65, which is appropriate for scaling complex processes with solids and gas handling^[11,12] for the ATR + CCS and brown coal gasification + CCS technologies.
 Table 39 shows the resulting projected capital cost trajectory out to 2050, also using a 0.5% annual cost reduction.